 Semi-structured interviews

 The use of semi-structured interviews for researching experiences of people with ASD is popular (Krogh and Lindsay, 1999).
 This method of interviewing combines the structure of questions and a freedom to ask further questions if they arise.
 This factor is particularly important for our students because further elaboration is sometimes necessary for the student and interviewer to understand.
 In addition, people with a diagnosis of ASD may need a longer time to process the question and provide an answer (Cridland, Caputi and Magee, 2015).
 The interviewers need to be empathetic, realise it is ok to have silences, not rush and to remain non-judgemental throughout (Thomas,2013).
 The questions are open-ended and do not hint towards any bias (Charmaz, 2006).
-There were 5 interview questions (see Appendix D)
+There were five interview questions (see Appendix D).

 The interviews took place in the learner’s and researcher’s homes via Zoom.
 The students were interviewed at an agreed scheduled time and recorded.
 These recordings were transcribed (see Appendix E) and the participants remain anonymous.
 Face –to-face interviews were regarded most appropriate for the research questions rather than telephone or email because of the reasons already mentioned.